v3rslu1s/Applied-Datascience/README.md

 - How can kinematic recordings be reshaped(organized) into a valid/reliable data set.
 - What other datascience techniques could we use and (how) can they improve the classification
 - What parts of the kinematic recordings are contributing?
-- Do we validate the reliability of the diagnosis the Datacience techniques made.
+- Do we validate the reliability of the diagnosis the Datascience techniques made.
 - How is our outcome contributing to the medical domain?(classification/research)

 # 1.1 Previous groups
 The projectgroup of 19/20 is not the first group who contributed to this research.
-[The previous research group](https://github.com/Lukelumia/Applied-Data-Science) that took an interest in this subject has done allot of work to get us started quickly.
+[The previous research group](https://github.com/Lukelumia/Applied-Data-Science) that took an interest in this subject has done allot of research to get us started quickly.
 They mainly did research to determent what type of machine learning model would fit the data-set produced by the LUMC the best.
-They created a way to visualize the data and figure out what parts of the exercise are possibly leading to worse classification of the data.
+They came up with a method to visualize the data and figure out what parts of the exercise are possibly leading to worse classification of the data.
 They also created an approach to increase the data-set.
 After reading their full reports the 19/20 project group had some doubts about certain assumptions the group made.
 Based on this information we contacted the LUMC for clarification.
 This led to the LUMC sharing more labels on our data-set in order to take some doubts / possible assumptions about the labels of the data-set from the previous group away.
 This still leaves allot of information to processes, and domain knowledge to gain.
 The verification of their process took almost the full time of the minor.

 # 1.2 Project Management
-For our research we had to use SCRUM.
+For our research we used SCRUM.
 This approach is not commonly used for research projects.
 However in our project group it worked good.
 After a few weeks reading / understanding the work of the previous group we were able sub questions (issues) building up to a main question.
 Each issue was built upon multiple tasks that were shared over the project group.
 All of this was implemented in Azure Dev Ops.

 All my assigned task can be found at [Scrum Tasks](#9-Scrum-Tasks)

 # 2. Data-set
 Physicians requested patients back in 4 groups.
 Each patient was requested to do multiple exercises: